tobijay666/ThingiVerse_Sorted_Data/README.md

 # 8/10/2025;

+## What We Have Done

-Thinaya - documenting
+- Thinaya - documenting
-lochana, pooja - visualizations , gaussian curvature calcualtion using pyvista library.
+- lochana, pooja - visualizations , gaussian curvature calcualtion using pyvista library.

+## What We Are Going to do